|

 drive around me.
 It was like trying to dodge a speeding car...

-these men were so enormous and so fast!!
+which way do I jump?
+These men were so enormous and so fast!!

 I also worried about being trampled.